Quick Answer

 Professional Builders Vs. DIY

-Pros bring expertise, speed, and insurance.
-DIY can save cash if you’re comfortable with carpentry and have the tools.
+Pros bring experience, speed, and insurance.
+DIY saves cash if you have the tools and confidence.

 - Professional builders: Higher upfront cost; predictable timeline and quality.